In this article you will find:

 3. Break big goals into more manageable chunks

 Even if everyone on your team can't wait to tackle a massive new project, when the time comes to get to work, motivation can falter.
 This doesn't mean employees don't care about the project; it might just seem too aspirational so big that employees can't imagine completing it.
-Charles Duhigg, author of Smarter Faster Better and The Power of Habit , found that one of the most effective ways to successfully push progress is to divide work into a combination of big goals and S.M.A.R.T. goals.
+Charles Duhigg, author of Smarter Faster Better and The Power of Habit, found that one of the most effective ways to successfully push progress is to divide work into a combination of big goals and S.M.A.R.T. goals.
 Remembering the big goals keeps your eyes on the finish line, and the S.M.A.R.T. goals light your way.
 While S.M.A.R.T. goals are in fact smart, the name is first and foremost an acronym that tells you all the features your incremental goals should incorporate to get results.

 4. Focus on Intrinsic (NOT extrinsic) Awards

 Sure money is important – we've all got to eat and pay the rent.
 But as a motivator, money definitely has its limits.
 A study conducted by Princeton economist Angus Deaton and psychologist Daniel Kahneman demonstrated that money doesn't contribute to our overall happiness above $75,000.
 Income beyond this threshold doesn't really impact our day-to-day contentment and therefore isn't a great motivator.
-Here is where intrinsic motivation comes in to play.
+Here is where intrinsic motivation comes into play.
 Author and Menlo Innovations CEO Richard Sheridan has seen this play out throughout his career.
 Here's what he has to say in his book Joy Inc. about money as a motivator: “The biggest mistake I see is when companies go right to extrinsic rewards to motivate … title, pay, stock options, incentives, office.
-We need look no further than Wells Fargo to see how badly this can turn out.”
-Ok – so if extrinsic rewards don't matter, what do?
+We need to look no further than Wells Fargo to see how badly this can turn out.”
+Ok – so if extrinsic rewards don't matter, what do you do?

-Jenn Lim, the CEO and co-founder of Delivering Happiness offers an alternative:
+Jenn Lim, the CEO and co-founder of Delivering Happiness, offers an alternative:

-“Intrinsic motivation that supports who that person is and what they believe in (e.g. purpose, values, autonomy, progress, relationships) is what matters not only most, but what makes the motivation last (i.e. sustainable happiness).”
+“Intrinsic motivation that supports who that person is and what they believe in (e.g. purpose, values, autonomy, progress, relationships) is what matters not only most but what makes the motivation last (i.e. sustainable happiness).”

-For Sheridan, Lim, and others, it's things like purpose and values that really move the needle over the long-term.
+For Sheridan, Lim, and others, it's things like purpose and values that really move the needle over the long term.